 “For generations we haven’t de-activated our self-protective threat responses.”

-I know that might be a bit heavy, but it is the truth and we must face this reality because the pressure cooker of emotional repression needs to let off its steam.
+I know that might be a bit heavy, but it is the truth and we must face this reality because the pressure cooker of emotional and physiological repression needs to let off its steam.

 Resources To Check Out